Noncontact friction: Role of phonon damping and its nonuniversality: Discussion of typical experimental parameters

 \section{Discussion of typical experimental parameters}

 An important question is how phonon radiation and phonon damping are expected to contribute in an AFM setup.
-From~\cref{eq:friction_results} one can find expressions for the cross over heights between viscous and elastic contributions,
+From~\cref{eq:friction_results} one can find expressions for the crossover heights between viscous and elastic contributions,

 The parameters entering are the density $\rho$, the real part of speed of sound $\ct'$, the viscosity $\eta$, and the oscillation frequency $\omega$.